Recognition of Prior Learning

-Basically it is not sufficient for you, or someone else to just say that you can do something, you MUST provide actual evidence to defend your claim
+Basically it is not sufficient for you, or someone else to just say that you can do something, you MUST provide actual evidence to support your submission.

 What Happens If I Cannot Provide Evidence to Support RPL for Any Unit?

 Occasionally our assessor may find a ‘Gap’ in your evidence.
-In this event your assessor may assign you a task or request you to complete an assessment to fill that ‘evidence gap’.
+In this event they may assign you a task or request you to complete an assessment to fill that ‘evidence gap’.